 - 1. All courses in the program major must be completed with a grade of “C” or better before taking the next course in the sequence, unless waived by the division dean upon the recommendation of the assistant dean.

-- 2. All courses in the major must be taken in the sequence prescribed in the NOVA Catalog, unless otherwise approved by the assistant dean.
+- 2. All courses in the major must be taken in the sequence prescribed in the NOVA Catalog.

 - 5. Satisfactory physical and mental health must be maintained for continuation in the program.
 Applicants must be free of any physical and/or mental condition that might adversely affect their acceptance or performance in the program.
-The College reserves the right to require medical examinations to verify continuing compliance.
+The College reserves the right to require medical examinations by a licensed healthcare provider to verify continuing compliance.

-Program Re-Enrollment Requirements: Any student who has voluntarily withdrawn or who has been withdrawn due to unsatisfactory academic or clinical performance may apply for readmission the following academic year.
-Acceptance will be based upon space availability, successful fulfillment of any contingencies agreed to in writing at the time of withdrawal, and assistant dean approval.
-An interview and medical examination may be required.
+Program Reenrollment Requirements: Any student who has voluntarily withdrawn or who has been withdrawn due to unsatisfactory academic or clinical performance may apply for readmission the following academic year.
+However, acceptance will be based upon space availability, successful fulfillment of any contingencies agreed to in writing at the time of withdrawal, and assistant dean or program head approval.
+A readmissions interview,medical examination, and human rabies vaccine may be required.

 Special Accreditation Status: Both the on-campus and online programs are fully accredited by the American Veterinary Medical Association (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA).

-Delivery Method Options: The program may be completed full-time on campus, or by program placement in the online program.
+Delivery Method Options: The program may be completed by program placement in either the full-time, on-site program at Loudoun Campus or the online program, but not both at the same time.

 Online Veterinary Technology Program: Courses are Internet-based.
 Students will use class notes from the Internet and textbooks for the didactic portion of the class.
-Students will participate in online class discussions and meet regularly with faculty online and by e-mail.
-Formal examinations will be taken at testing centers at the student’s local community college.
-Many methods of evaluation of clinical skills will be employed including: on-site evaluation by faculty and mentors, product evaluation (i.e. radiographs and blood slides, etc. done by student), videotaping, e-mail assignments, task list check-off, visits by college faculty, and student journals.
+Students will participate in online class discussions and meet regularly with faculty using the Internet and e-mail.
+Formal examinations will be taken at testing centers at the student’s local community college or any NOVA campus Testing Center.
+Many methods of evaluation of clinical skills will be employed including: on-site evaluation by faculty and off-site veterinary mentors, product evaluation performed by students (i.e., radiographs and blood smear slides done by the student), video recording, Blackboard assignments, task list skills checklist, visits by College faculty, and student journals.

-Special curriculum admission requirements (1-10 above) and Veterinary Technology Program continuation requirements (1-5 above) also pertain to the online program.
+Special curriculum admission requirements (#1–12 above) and Veterinary Technology Program continuation requirements (#1–5 above) also pertain to the online program.
+Details for additional forms for Memo of Agreement and online program application checklist for packet are available at the Veterinary Technology website.

-The following requirements apply to students in the online Veterinary Technology Program in addition to the requirements listed for the on-campus program:
+The following requirements apply to students in the online Veterinary Technology Program in addition to the requirements listed for the on-site program:

-- 1. Students must work at an approved veterinary facility, an average minimum of 20 hours per week.
+- 1. Students must currently work at a veterinary facility approved by a program head for an average minimum of 20 hours per week.

-- 3. Students must attend the Loudoun Campus at least two or three times per semester for laboratory session and practical examinations.
+- 3. Students must physically attend scheduled lab sessions and practical exams at the Loudoun Campus at least two or three times per semester.

 1 Choose CHM 101, CHM 121, CHM 111, or other CHM courses approved by a student’s academic advisor.